fannyrancourt/fannyrancourt.github.io/_posts/2017-04-25-input_pipeline.md

 enqueue = queue.enqueue([inp, inp1])
 ```

 We then need a model.
-We'll use VGG16 with an MAE loss trained by the RMSProp optimizer.
-I set the output of the network to be the same as our output_shape.
+We'll use VGG16 with an MAE loss trained with the RMSProp optimizer.
+I set the output of the network to be the same as our output shape `[12,12,80]`.

 ```python
 model = keras.applications.VGG16(False, "imagenet", x1, input_batch[1:])